RECCAP2-ocean/RECCAP2-ocean.github.io/index.md

 [About](about.md) - Some background info about RECCAP2-ocean
 [News](/blog) - News on a irregular basis.
 Feel free to contact us, if you want to share information here.

-Under ressources find information around:
+Under resources find information around:
 - [Protocols](protocols.md)
 - [Scripts](scripts.md)
 - [Data](data.md)